 How does CLA support compliance?

-A Business Licence from CLA will streamline the permissions process for over 17 million titles.
-One licence covers your whole orgnisation, reducing the risk of infringing copyright law in the workplace.
+A Business Licence from CLA will streamline the permission process for over 17 million titles.
+One licence covers your whole organisation

 Common copying scenarios of Finance Professionals